TritonDataCenter/mdb_v8/docs/usage.md

     addr::jsclosure

-Given a function identified by `addr`, print out the closure variables that are visible to that function.
+Given a function instance identified by the address `addr`, print out the closure variables that are visible to that function.
 You may find `addr` from the stack, from the output of the `jsfunctions` command, or as a property of some other object.
+See the FAQ entry entitled ["How to find the address of a function instance?"](#how-to-find-the-address-of-a-function-instance) for more details on how to find that address.

 As an example, here's some example code from the file `events.js` in Node v0.10: